1)

 What does the Torah mean when it writes "Vayavo'u ha'Anashim al ha'Nashim"?

-Rashi, Seforno and Targum Yonasan: It means that the men came together with (next to) 1 their wives.
-2
+Rashi, Seforno and Targum Yonasan: It means that the men came together with (next to) 1 their wives 2 (to ascertain that their husbands had permitted them to donate such a large donation ?
+Seforno).

-Ramban: It means that the women were the first to donate their golden ornaments, and the men followed suit.
 3

+Ramban and R. Bachye (in Pasuk 20/21): It means that the women were the first 4 to donate their variety of golden ornaments, 5 and the men followed suit.
+6

 Moshav Zekenim: It means that the men brought after the women.
 This is because whereas the women had simply to remove their ornaments and bring them, the men's donations were not readily available.